code-for-coffee/IntroductionToHandlebars/README.md

-# IntroductionToHandlebars
+# Introduction to Handlebars.js
-Repository for my talk at jsChi()
+Repository for my talk at *jsChi()* on May 19th, 2015

 ##Pre-requirements
 Hi there!
 This *Introduction to Handlebars* is designed to be followed along with.
 The entire talk will reference specific points in this repository.
 If you want to follow along, please perform the following steps: